About Keystone

 Practice it

-A few quick exercises built around the same structure.
-Reinforce what you have learned before moving on.
+A few quick exercises built around that same structure so it sticks before you move on.

 Curriculum